 11. Your Stomach Will Not Go Back Down Straight Away

+It can take a few days to stop looking pregnant.
 I didn’t expect my stomach to go down straight away.
-But it was only after looking back on photos that I realised how ‘big’ (not the correct word to use but I couldn’t think of a better one) my stomach still was.
-It can take a few days to stop looking pregnant.
+But it was only after looking back on photos that I realised how ‘big’ (not the correct word to use, but I couldn’t think of a better one) my stomach still was.

-I do remember that I kept poking my belly for a few days after giving birth due to the fact that it was soft and squidgy after Little J finally came out!
-And I also remember how lovely it was to finally be able to bend and put my own shoes and socks on again!
-Quite strange to begin with though!
+I remember that I kept poking my belly for a few days after giving birth because it was soft and squidgy after Little J finally came out!
+And I also remember how lovely it was to finally be able to bend and put my shoes and socks on again!
+Quite strange to begin with, though!

-I had an episiotomy and forceps so a lot happened ‘down there!’
+I had an episiotomy and forceps, so a lot happened ‘down there!’
 It took a good few weeks to start feeling normal again.
-I actually wrote a post on what happens when things don’t heal quite right if you want to have a read.
+I wrote a post on what happens when things don’t heal quite right if you want to have a read.

-Going for a wee can be extremely uncomfortable for some women.
+Going for a wee can be highly uncomfortable for some women.
 One recommendation to make things feel a bit better when peeing is to pour water over your poor battered private’s when you go.
 It’s meant to be quite soothing.

 These are in the words of Suzanne, a lovely mum who shared her story with us in Focus on You.

 ‘The thing that surprised me the most, though, was the complete lack of core strength to the point where I slept sat up for months because if I laid down, I physically didn’t have the strength to get myself up…may be an indication of my lack of pre-baby exercise as well 😊

-Also, I didn’t realise just how annoying the itching of the c-section incision would be and because of the numbness around it, scratching makes no difference!
-I still have numbness around my scar even now & it’s 4 years down the line.‘
+Also, I didn’t realise just how annoying the itching of the c-section incision would be, and because of the numbness around it, scratching makes no difference!
+I still have numbness around my scar even now & it’s four years down the line.‘